logzio/logz-docs/_source/user-guide/share-kibana/share-kibana-objects.md

  </div>

-### Compatibility across versions for shared objects
+### Compatibility for shared objects across different versions

  Your saved and shared objects can only be imported into the following Kibana versions: